Riemann-Hilbert problem for Hurwitz Frobenius manifolds: regular singularities: Introduction

 The monodromy group formed by the matrices (\ref{monintr}) can be described as a semidirect product of the free group $\mathbb{Z}^{(2g+\N-1)\times(\N-1)}$ and the symmetric group $\symm$, the monodromy group of the covering.
-This group coincides with the Weyl group of the algebra of formal power series in $2g+\N-1$ variables with coefficients in $A_{\N-1}$.
+Thus the monodromy group of our Fuchsian system coincides with the Weyl group of the algebra of formal power series in $2g+\N-1$ variables with coefficients in $A_{\N-1}$.

-A Schlesinger system corresponding to a block-diagonal structure of monodromy matrices as in (\ref{monintr}), was called {\it reducible} in \cite{DubMaz1}; this means that its solution can be expressed in terms of solutions of two Schlesinger systems of lower dimension ( $(\N-1)\times(\N-1)$ and $(2g+m-1)\times(2g+m-1)$ in our case).
+A Schlesinger system corresponding to a block-diagonal structure of monodromy matrices as in (\ref{monintr}), was called {\it reducible} in \cite{DubMaz1}; this means that its solution can in principle be expressed in terms of solutions of two Schlesinger systems of lower dimension ( $(\N-1)\times(\N-1)$ and $(2g+m-1)\times(2g+m-1)$ in our case).

 \item The second type of monodromy transformation is the transformation of the solution (\ref{defPhiintr}) under analytical continuation with respect to the arguments $\lambda_k$ along the generators of the fundamental group of the covering $\widehat{\H}_{g,\N}$ of the Hurwitz space $\H_{g,\N}$.
 This fundamental group is a subgroup of the plane braid group on $\M$ strands acting on the set of local coordinates $\{\lambda_k\}_{k=1}^\M$ on the Hurwitz space.
 Such an analytical continuation also results in the multiplication of the solution $\Phi$ from the right by some monodromy matrices with integer entries.
 We called the arising group of transformations {\it the braid monodromy group} of the solution to the Fuchsian system.